Home Energy Management

 Sound good, eh?
 No!

-It is fairly unintelligible and all I seem to see is the "rest of the home", which is not what I want.
+It is fairly unintelligible as the columns in the spreadsheet are not named for humans, although the information is split into peak and off-peak.
+It does give me the total of the 2 power lines, which is not what I want.
 What I want to see is the various columns for what I can see on the screen.
-So, in this case, I should see 2 columns.
-One for the meter and the other for the rest of the home.
-When I appliances, I should be able to see all of my appliances.
+A good start would be at least split by power lines.
+So, in this case, I should see 4 columns.
+One for the Flat meter and the other for the rest of the home.
+When I select appliances, I should be able to see all of my appliances.
 Again, when I drill down further into "Other Appliances".

 You get none of this, so the download is as much use as a chocolate tea pot!

 If you go back to the graph, and you click on every day, then you do see each appliance change per day, so the app does have the information.
 It's just not well presented at all.
-I can't even select dates that I want to see the information between.
+It doesn't even change the graph, so I can't see what was used peak or off peak.

-At the moment, I'll have to add the info to a spreadsheet manually.
+At the moment, I'll have to add the info to a spreadsheet manually to calculate what my tenant owes me.

 Seriously, this has not been designed by someone who has the faintest clue on how to design a UI, or any serious use case in terms of reporting on electricity usage.